Owner and Director of Cameron and Company Financial Planning Ltd

 This qualification assessed the knowledge of Mortgage Advice.

 When not at work, I can be found at home on the farm with my partner Matthew, a conservationist farmer and our 3 children, Áengus, Rupert and Cecelia.
-We keep 50 Dexter cattle and 350 North Country Cheviot breeding ewes, various horses and dogs.
+We keep 100 native breed cattle and around 350 North Country Cheviot breeding ewes, various horses and dogs.
 All of which keep us very happy and very busy.